-- Note that from Wednesday 25 August 2021, the Pfizer vaccine will be made available to NDIS participants aged 12-15.
+- Note that the Pfizer vaccine is available to NDIS participants aged 12-15.
 Please ensure that any participants in this age bracket are aware of this.

 Providers can also identify:

 The Government will contact residential disability care facilities directly to arrange visits by their vaccination teams.
-These vaccination teams will provide the vaccine to people with disability and complex needs.
+These vaccination teams will provide the vaccine to people with disabilities and complex needs.

 - Aboriginal Community Controlled Health Services.

 Vaccinations in Australia, including the COVID-19 vaccine, are voluntary.

 All Australians must give informed consent before having the COVID-19 vaccine.

 It is important that persons with disabilities understand what they are agreeing to, and that they understand:

 - What the COVID-19 vaccine is and what it is for.